-Study with a professional union screenwriter and published master of story development online during this time of isolation.
+Study with a professional union screenwriter and published master of story development online.

 You’re struggling with writing the projects you’re dying to start or finish.